Skip to content

 • open() — calls fs.mkdtemp() to create a per-session tmpdir prefix helix-ws-{sanitizedSessionId}-{random}.
 Returns the LocalBashWorkspace and a serializable ref { tmpdir, workspaceId }.

 • resolve() — re-attaches to the same tmpdir if it still exists.
-If the tmpdir has been cleaned (process exit, another session's close, tmpfs clear), throws WorkspaceEvictedError so the executor's withEvictionRetry can re-open via open().
+If the tmpdir has been cleaned (process exit, another session's close, tmpfs clear), throws WorkspaceEvictedError so the framework's eviction-retry helper (withEvictionRetry in the tool-injection layer; see the error-model table on the workspaces overview) can mark the registry entry as evicted and re-resolve the workspace via provider.resolve(ref) on the next tool call.

 • close() — removes the tmpdir recursively.
 Files are gone after close.